sekoyo/keshi/README.md

 Returns the cache value given the key.
 Cache values must be returned as an `Array` of `[value, <expiresIn>]`. `expiresIn` is an ISO Date string.

+This method can be async.

 <h4>customStorage.set(key, value)</h4>

 Values set are of type `Array` in the following format: `[value, <expiresIn>]`. `expiresIn` should be an ISO Date string.

+This method can be async.

 <h4>customStorage.del(key)</h4>

 Removes the item specified by key from the cache.

+This method can be async.

 <h4>customStorage.keys()</h4>